nablaFox/Ember/README.md

 ### Standalone Usage

 Etna is a static library intended to be linked against your applications.
-You can find precompiled releases compatible with all supported compilers on Windows/Linux/macOS [here]().
+You can find precompiled binary releases compatible with all supported compilers on Windows/Linux/macOS [here]().

-Each release is structured as follows:
+Such releases are structured as follows:

 ```
 etna-<version>
-├─ include (headers)
+├─ include
 ├─ lib
 │    ├─ libetna.a
 │    └─ libglfw.a